Skip to content

 nsc profiles add lab --url https://netbox-lab.local --token "$LAB_TOKEN"

 This is the scriptable equivalent of nsc login --new --profile lab.
-It runs the same verification (GET /api/users/tokens/?limit=1) before persisting.
+It runs the same verification (GET /api/status/ plus GET /api/users/tokens/?limit=1) before persisting.
 Refuses if lab already exists.

 Add a profile interactively